St Paul's Girls' School: Exam results

 In 2023, 80.5% of GCSE entries were awarded a 9 grade and 94% of entries gained an 8 or 9 (which are equivalent to the old A* grade).
 This is the eleventh consecutive year that the proportion of A* equivalent grades has exceeded 90%.

 In the 2023 A level and Pre-U results, 53% of entries attained an A* grade (or the Pre-U equivalent D1 or D2).
 87.04% of entries achieved an A* or A grade and 97.1% a B grade or higher (or the Pre-U equivalent of M1 or M2).

 Music

-Gustav Holst was director of music at the school from 1905 to 1934 when he died, including the period he composed his orchestral suites, including St Paul's Suite and The Planets.
+Gustav Holst was director of music at the school from 1905 to 1934, when he died, including the period he composed his orchestral suites, including the St Paul's Suite and The Planets.
 He was succeeded by Herbert Howells before John Gardner followed in the 1960s.
 Gardner wrote many memorable pieces for the school, including his popular Christmas carols Tomorrow Shall Be My Dancing Day and The Holly and the Ivy.
 Hilary Davan Wetton was director of music from 1979 to 1994.
-In 1988 a CD with Children's favorite songs was released on the label Spectrum records.
+In 1988 a CD with Children's favourite songs was released on the Spectrum record label.